CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

 3. Set commit message template.

+        $ cd Cataclysm-DDA
+        # Changes the active directory in the prompt to the newly cloned "Cataclysm-DDA" directory
         $ git config --local commit.template .gitmessage
+        # Set commit message template to the custom one in the repo

 4. Add this repository as a remote.

-        $ cd Cataclysm-DDA
-        # Changes the active directory in the prompt to the newly cloned "Cataclysm-DDA" directory
         $ git remote add -f upstream https://github.com/CleverRaven/Cataclysm-DDA.git
         # Assigns the original repository to a remote called "upstream"